arekbee/freeflora.net/README.md

 sudo apt-get install hostapd isc-dhcp-server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Don't worry if you get a fail on starting the DHCP server.
-We need to configure it first:
+You need to configure it first:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo nano /etc/dhcp/dhcpd.conf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add a *#* before, so we will comment it in the configuration and ignore the lines:
+Add a *#* before a line, so you will comment and ignore it in the configuration.
+Change these lines:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #option domain-name "example.org";